-- Cervical Mucus: The cervix produces mucus at different stages of your menstrual cycle.
-The purpose of the mucus is to help the sperm make its way up to the egg for fertilization.
-Depending on the stage your menstrual cycle is in, you may see thick, dry mucus after sex.
-This usually indicates that you’re at the end of your cycle.
-If the mucus is clear and stretchy, it may be a sign that you’re ovulating.
-If you don’t wish to get pregnant, be sure to take extra precautions at this time.
+- Cervical Mucus: The cervix produces mucus discharge at different stages of your menstrual cycle.
+The purpose of the mucus is to help the sperm makes its way up to the egg for fertilization.
+Depending on the phase of the cycle you are in, you may see the mucus of different color and consistency after intercourse.
+It usually indicates that you are at the end of your period.
+If the mucus is clear and stretchy, it may be a sign that you approach ovulation.
+If you don’t wish to get pregnant, you should try to take extra precautions at this time.

-- Male Ejaculate: It’s possible that the discharge you’re seeing is not discharge at all.
-If you and your partner are having sex without a condom, what you may be seeing is male ejaculate.
-Semen is creamy and sometimes thick, and can easily be mistaken for vaginal discharge.
+- Male Ejaculate: There is a real possibility that the discharge you notice after intercourse is not the discharge at all.
+After you and your partner have sex without a condom, your discharge after it usually contains male fluids ejaculate.
+Semen is creamy and sometimes thick, and can easily be mistaken for vaginal secretion.

 The 4 most common causes of heavy discharge include:

-- Ovulation: Most women experience an excessive amount of discharge during ovulation.During this time, progesterone levels in the body are high, which causes the body to secrete more discharge than normal.
-If you’re seeing heavy discharge 10-14 days after the first day of your period, this is likely just a sign of ovulation and is nothing to be concerned about.
+- Ovulation: You can experience an excessive amount of discharge during ovulation when your cervix produces an ‘eggy’ white consistency and color mucus which will help conception.
+In the other word, this mucus is a sign that you are most fertile.During this time, estrogen hormone level in the body is high, which causes the vagina to secrete more discharge than usual.
+If you see pale white creamy and milky discharge 10-14 days after the first day of your period, it is likely a sign of ovulation, and there is no reason to be concerned about.

 - Birth control pills

 - Hormonal imbalance